JujuAdams/JujuAdams/README.md

 I'm currently working on:

 1. Update [Chatterbox](https://github.com/JujuAdams/chatterbox) to v2 of the YarnScript spec
-2. Improve [Bulb](https://github.com/JujuAdams/Bulb) based on dev feedback
-3. Clean Shapes
+2. Clean Shapes
-4. Bento
+3. Bento